JackiePease/JackiePease.github.io/_posts/dh_makes.markdown

 I only managed to make one complete model - who'd have known that a small model, with exactly the same number of twisted cords and knots as a larger version, would take around the same time to build!
 Maybe it just needs practice - Incas and modern day hair braiders could probably do it quicker.

-However, I did print off around several sets of the 3D printed parts, and Mike G, another member of the DoES Liverpool community, helped by printing the rest on his home 3D printer, so I was able to post the required number to Sara in Virginia.

-So hopefully those will get sent out with the other makes in the near future.
+However, I did print several sets of the 3D printed parts, and Mike G, another member of the DoES Liverpool community, helped by printing the rest on his home 3D printer, so I was able to post the required number to Sara in Virginia, and hopefully they'll get sent out with the other makes soon.

 If you've got any set of data with 5 categories for each of 6 areas (or 6 categories for each of 5 areas) then they might be ideal, but they could also be used as the basis for something else.
 [This Instagram user's Quipu-inspired interior decoration](https://www.instagram.com/arteunay/) inspires me to try something more freestyle next.